 Confirmation will include:

-Community building is a huge part of confirmation, so regular attendance is encouraged and expected.
+Community building is a huge part of confirmation, so regular attendance is expected.
 We understand that life happens, though!
 If you need to miss a week, you will be asked to schedule a make-up session the following week.
-Students can miss a maximum of three classes throughout the year.
+Students can miss a maximum of 20% of activities throughout the year.

 How will I be involved as a parent?

 One of the most important parts of faith formation is the conversations that happen at home.
 Sometimes it can be difficult to know how to start those conversations, though, or even what to say when the moment arises.
-Parents of confirmands will be strongly encouraged to attend a “Parents of Confirmation” class that meets at the same time as Confirmation.
+Parents of Year A confirmands will be strongly encouraged to attend a “Parents of Confirmation” class that meets at the same time as Confirmation.
 These meetings will be informative and relational, focused on how to walk alongside your confirmand as they take this journey of faith.
+Parents are also welcome to be an adult mentor to a child in the class other than your own.

 What happens after confirmation?